 How to use this headline formula;

 Find out what’s the most difficult choice your readers have to make?
-Use the comparison title, and give an answer to most heated debate in your industry.
+Use the comparison title, and give an answer to the most heated debate in your industry.

 5- The ultimate guide